StratusLab/documentation/users-tutorial/src/main/markdown/05-vm-lifecycle.md

 Failed   problem with starting/running the machine Unknown  machine is stopped, but still has resources allocated!

+Table: Common VM States

-Check the VM is running
+Check the VM is running:

     $ stratus-describe-instance 5508
     id   state     vcpu memory    cpu% host/ip                 name